Andrew-Ricciardi/writeups/malicious-websites/README.md

 antivirus expired.
 The download is the malware, or a signed binary that pulls one.

 **4. Tech support scam and browser locker.** A loud page, a siren, "your computer is infected, call this number".
-Some of them fight back with a loop that keeps reopening the tab or a fullscreen request, which is social engineering with a bit of script behind it.
+Some of them fight back with a loop that keeps reopening the tab or a fullscreen request, wich is social engineering with a bit of script behind it.

 **5. Malvertising and redirect chains.** A real ad slot on a real site redirects through several domains, and the